Darren Willis (gridiron football)

-Darren Willis (born December 19, 1964) is a former Arizona State University football player who played professional American football for the Tampa Bay Storm.
+Darren Willis (born December 19, 1964) is an American former professional football player who played in the Arena Football League (AFL), Canadian Football League (CFL), and World League of American Football (WLAF).
+He played college football at Arizona State University.

-High school years
+Early life

-He is an alumnus of Santa Monica High where he starred as a player on the 1982 CIF football champions and was teammates with Sam Anno and USC standout Keith Davis on the team that beat Long Beach Poly 21-8.
+Willis is an alumnus of Santa Monica High where he starred as a player on the 1982 CIF football champions and was teammates with Sam Anno and USC standout Keith Davis on the team that beat Long Beach Poly 21–8.
 He was also teammates in high school with fellow Santa Monica defensive back Junior Thurman who eventually along with Sam Anno transferred to USC after playing football at West LA College.
-Darren starred as a player on the 1982 CIF championship football team and also played defense with Dean Cain, who starred as a defensive back on the 1981-82 team that beat Long Beach Poly 21-8 before accepting a scholarship to play football at Princeton University.
+Darren starred as a player on the 1982 CIF championship football team and also played defense with Dean Cain, who starred as a defensive back on the 1981–82 team that beat Long Beach Poly 21–8 before accepting a scholarship to play football at Princeton University.
 Willis later became a coach on the Santa Monica staff in 2001 and helped guide the Vikings to a CIF title the school's first since he was a prep at the school.